bejean/crawl-anywhere/README.md

 Build distribution
 ------------------

+Maven 2.0 or > and Oracle Java 6 or > are requiered.

+* clone the this Github project or download the ZIP file
 * open a console in the root directory of the project
-* edit the build.sh file in order to define target directory export DISTRIB=/tmp/CA
+* edit the build.sh file in order to define target directory

+       export DISTRIB=/tmp/CA

 * ./build.sh > build.log